 Yes, yes it does.
 But the longer answer will determine whether or not I have to make an emergency trip the liquor store, to find the best gas station wine I can muster up.
-Keep reading to find out if your champagne has gone bad before you’ve even opened it, or how long your champagne will last if it’s already open.
+Keep reading to find out if yours has gone bad before you’ve even opened it, or how long it will last if it’s already open.

 What is Vintage Champagne?

-Basically the vintage of your champagne is determined by what year the grapes that made it are from.
+Vintage is determined by what year the grapes that made it were harvested.
 If it’s all from the same year, you’ve got some vintage Champagne on your hands.
 A mix of grapes means lower quality champagne, but also a somewhat cheaper price.
 This differs from most alcohol where we’d ask what vintage something is and assume that means the year, with older often being better.

-Looks like if whoever left the forgotten bottle of baby shower champagne at my house was cheap I’m making an emergency trip to the liquor store.
+Looks like if whomever left the forgotten bottle of baby shower bubbly at my house was cheap I’m making an emergency trip to the liquor store.
 If the champagne is vintage, though, it’s probably still good.